asyncapi/spec-json-schemas/README.md

 ## SchemaStore compatibility testing

 AsyncAPI JSON Schema is referenced in [SchemaStore](https://www.schemastore.org/json/).
 In many IDEs, like VSCode, some extensions integrate with SchemaStore, like [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml).
-This way we enable autocompletion, validation and tooltips that helps writing AsyncAPI documents.
+This way we enable autocompletion, validation and tooltips that help write AsyncAPI documents.

 Whenever you make changes in AsyncAPI JSON Schema, you should always manually verify that the schema is still supported by [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) and that it will be able to fetch and dereference it.